 What is the Peloton live class schedule?

-Regardless of where you see the Peloton live class schedule–on a piece of equipment, the app or the One Peloton website–it’s important to keep these three things in mind.
+Regardless of where you see the Peloton live class schedule–on a piece of equipment, the app, the One Peloton website or the Peloton channel on a Smart TV–it’s important to keep these three things in mind.

 1. Classes versus schedule